RealAbhishek/RealAbhishek/README.md

 ## What I’m Working On

 - **Security-Centric Projects**: Combining my software engineering background with cybersecurity principles to build secure, scalable, and efficient applications.
-- **Open Source Contributions**: Actively exploring and contributing to open-source communities focused on compilers (LLVM), build systems (CMake), and python-based tooling.
 - **Academic Pursuits**: Drawing on real-world experiences to enrich my cybersecurity research and apply new findings to enterprise-grade software solutions.

 ## Skills & Interests